-Why Do I Need to Calibrate?
+Why Do I Need to Calibrate My TV?

-You will have undoubtedly at some point walked into the TV department of an electrical store, which has the same channel playing on all of their demo TVs.
+You will have undoubtedly at some point walked into the television department of an electrical store, which has the same channel playing on all their demo TVs.
 You will probably have noticed that the pictures look very different on each TV.
 How is it possible that the same show can look so different?

 The large number of super bright, super white overhead halogen lights requires the manufacturers to set up their TV to look its best in these non-normal conditions.
-However, without individually calibrating each TV, to each specific location in each specific store – it’s not easy for these technology giants to get right every time.
+However, without individually calibrating each television, to each specific location in each specific store – it’s not easy for these technology giants to get right every time.

 Some look better in some stores, others look better in other stores.